ENux-Distro/ENux/README.md

 - The ISO size has increased to ~3 GB but the experience got better
 - Because of the ISO size, ENux 5.6.3 Live has replaced the GitHub pages mirror with Internet Archive's

+### ENux 5.6.3

+- Thank you everyone for 2000 downloads on SourceForge.
+To celebrate that milestone, I've released ENux 5.6.3 with Project ENux Simple, which is me trying to make ENux be a more beginner friendly distro (not Ubuntu/Mint/ZorinOS type of beginner friendly)
+- Reduced installation process from 2 to 1
+- Improved the TUI installer so its a Calamares style interrupted installed
+- Added ENux Installer GUI,
+- Added ENux Package Manager GUI
+- The installer won't install Nix because of the installer environment.
+You can still use it in the live environment.
+- Removed the root and username ENux's password in the live environment
+-
 ## Historic Versions of ENux

 ### ENux Pre-Prototype 1.0